-It all started with the City of Arlington, one of the first cities in America to have its entire sewage system mapped by RedZone and Analyzed by the The University of Texas Arlington’s Center for Structural Engineering, Research, Simulation and Pipeline Inspection (CSERSP).
+It all started with a major metropolitan city to have its entire sewage system mapped with advanced robotics and analyzed by the University of Texas Arlington’s Center for Structural Engineering, Research, Simulation and Pipeline Inspection (CSERSP).

-From this effort the benefit of such a collaboration between RedZone and CSERSP for other utilities made sense and that is how Public Water Solutions was actualized. .
-PWS is in effect, the marketing and management effort of these two partners.
+From this effort the benefit of such a collaboration with CSERSP for other utilities made sense and that is how Public Water Solutions was actualized.
+PWS is, in effect, the marketing and management effort of our partners.

 Our Partnerships Make The Difference

-PWS’ capabilities came together thanks to the efforts of the City of Arlington and UTA's partnerships and RedZone Robotics.
-RedZone provides the robots created to take on a pipeline network in almost any condition.
+PWS’ capabilities came together thanks to the efforts of our partnerships with UTA and others.
+UTA provides the robots to take on a pipeline network in almost any condition.
 These robots are consistently able to collect and transmit data in significantly harsh environments.
-The analytical methods used in evaluations are under continuing development at the University of Texas at Arlington’s Center for Structural Engineering, Research, Simulation and Pipeline Inspection.
-Other capabilities are being added, including in areas of AI and one-stop infrastructure financing.
+The analytical methods used in evaluations were at the University of Texas at Arlington’s Center for Structural Engineering, Research, Simulation and Pipeline Inspection.

 Now there is an option that allows pinpointing analysis onto almost each and every pipe segment, freeing up much-needed funds.
 Pipe replacement becomes micro-surgery instead of amputation.
 Another benefit is that fewer digs result in smoother vehicle traffic flow.
 Citizens are much happier with their local governments when they spend less money and cause less congestion.

-Public Water Solutions’ partner, RedZone, has developed advanced robotic approaches to creating economical and sustainable methods of pipeline evaluation.
+UTA has developed advanced robotic approaches that have proven to be economical and sustainable methods of pipeline evaluation.
 Our segment to segment focused methods are moving aside traditional statistical models for evaluating sewage pipelines.
-Our efforts with cities around the country are also proving popular with the public and local media coverage has been positive.
+Our efforts with cities are also proving popular with the public as local media coverage has been positive.

 The University of Texas Arlington’s Center for Structural Engineering, Research, Simulation and Pipeline Inspection has been providing: